 The quality of the crops reduced, both in terms of quantity and nutrition

-This was nearly 100 years ago and they had worked out that modern farming techniques needed to change to ensure that the soil was able to sustain the crops that it nurtured.
+Nearly 100 years ago they worked out that modern farming techniques needed to change.
+Change to ensure that the soil was able to sustain the crops that it nurtured.

 Demeter was in fact the first organic method of farming on which many of the organic practices we use today are based.